7 Common Symptoms of a Bad Alternator

 6. Bearing Issues

+On high-mileage vehicles, it is common for the bearings to fail.
+Alternator bearings take time to wear out; typically, you will get plenty of warning signs.
 Common symptoms that the alternator bearings are wearing include a squealing sound that may get louder as the engine RPMs increase.

 A vehicle parked for an extended time can cause the alternator bearings to bind or seize.
 When you start the car, you will notice a grinding noise from the alternator due to a bad bearing.
+In rare cases where the alternator with bad bearings is ignored for so long, it can cause the alternator to catch fire due to the bearing’s overheating.

 Symptoms of a bad alternator can vary between different makes and models.
 For example, symptoms of a bad alternator may include low voltage fault codes on various control units.
-Airbag / SRS light on the instrument cluster turns on for no apparent reason and with no accident.
+The airbag / SRS light on the instrument cluster turns on for no apparent reason and with no accident.
+A vehicle is going into limp mode.
+Automatic Transmission may get stuck on 1st, 2nd, or 3rd gear due to a bad alternator.

 7. Bad Alternator or Battery

 The main components of the charging system include the alternator, alternator wires, battery, and voltage regulator.
-Sometimes it can be difficult to tell if you have a bad battery or alternator.
+Sometimes, it can be difficult to tell if you have a bad battery or alternator.

 Troubleshooting alternator problems